Coldcard/psbt_recovery/README.md

-# PSBT Recovery
+# Coldcard PSBT Recovery

-A simple program to create a PSBT from various keypaths related to a Coldcard.
-Searches for UTXO using <https://Blockstream.info/> API calls.
+A simple program to create a PSBT from various keypaths related to a [Coldcard](https://coldcardwallet.com).
+Searches for your UTXO using <https://Blockstream.info> API calls.

-Typical use will use the "public.txt" file exported from a Coldcard.
+Typical use will use the `public.txt` file exported from a Coldcard.
 For now, it only handles addresses explicitly listed in that file (first five) but could be improved easily to search more broadly to deposits to a Coldcard.